 Effective March 23, 2016, the Company adopted the 2016 Omnibus Incentive Plan (the "Omnibus Plan") and the 2016 Non-Employee Equity Incentive Plan (the "Non-Employee Plan"), which are intended to allow the Company to compensate and retain the services of key employees, non-employees, Scientific and Clinical Advisory Board members, and outside advisors and consultants.
 The plans are under the administration of the Company's Board of Directors.
 Under the plans, the Company, at its discretion, may grant stock option awards to certain employees and non-employees through March 23, 2026.
 The Omnibus Plan and the Non-Employee Plan provide for the grant of a total of 2,000,000 shares and 500,000 shares of common stock, respectively.
-At September 30, 2017, stock options for 1,996,221 shares of common stock had been granted and 803,779 shares of common stock had been granted and 130,000 shares of common stock were reserved for future grants under the Omnibus Plan, and stock options for 370,000 shares of common stock had been granted and 130,000 shares of common stock were reserved for future grants under the Non-Employee Plan.
-In the aggregate, at September 30, 2017, stock options for a total of 2,366,221 shares of common stock were reserved for future grants of common stock were reserved for future grants and end 933,779 shares of common stock were reserved for future grants.
+At September 30, 2017, stock options for 1,996,221 shares of common stock had been granted and 803,779 shares of common stock were reserved for future grants under the Omnibus Plan, and stock options for 370,000 shares of common stock had been granted and 130,000 shares of common stock were reserved for future grants under the Non-Employee Plan.
+In the aggregate, at September 30, 2017, stock options for a total of 2,366,221 shares of common stock had been granted and 933,779 shares of common stock were reserved for future grants.
 Such grants are accounted for as share-based compensation in accordance with ASC 718, Compensation - Stock Compensation, and ASC 505-50, Equity-Based Payments to Non-Employees.